Bachelor of Science in Early Childhood Education

 In addition, you are eligible for the Early Care and Education (ECE) Credential (Level 5 – bachelor’s degree) as well as the Infant Toddler Credential (Level 5 – bachelor’s degree) upon graduation.
 These credentials are necessary for employment in early care and education settings that have sought or are seeking accreditation with the State of Illinois’ Quality Rating and Improvement System called ExceleRate.

 What will I study?

-NIU’s interdisciplinary Early Childhood major prepares graduates for a successful career working with young children and their families.
+This program prepares Early Childhood graduates for a successful career working with young children and their families.
 Pre-service teachers participate in projects, field